eeliuqin/etsy-scraper/README.md

 Supported parameters:
 * *search* - Set the search string.
 * *total_page_count* - Set the total number of pages to be scraped.
 The default value is 1.
-* *start_* - Set the inital page to be scraped.
+* *start_page* - Set the inital page to be scraped.
 The default value is 1.

 For example, to scrapy the first 2 pages of 'animal succulent planter', go to the project's folder and run:
 ```